doga/jsonapi_for_rails/README.md

 # JsonapiForRails
-Provide a [JSONAPI v1.0](http://jsonapi.org/format/1.0/) API from your Rails application with very little coding.
+A [Rails](http://rubyonrails.org/) plugin for providing a [JSONAPI v1.0](http://jsonapi.org/format/1.0/) API from your application with very little coding.

 ## Usage

 ### Controllers

-Generate a controller for each model that will be accessible from your API.
+First, generate a controller for each model that will be accessible from your API.
 Controller names need to be the plural version of your model names.

 ```bash
 $ # Go to the root directory of your existing Rails application